lizaodawn/IMMARKUS-wiki-clone/04-Designing-a-Data-Model.md

     ![Fig 8](update-images/04_designing-a-data-model_fig8.png)
     **Figure 8.** Creating Relationships in the Data Model Mode

-3. You can enter a name for the relationship and specify whether it is directional, where the source and target roles are distinct.
+3. You can enter a name for the relationship and specify whether it is directional.
+In directional relationships, the source and target have defined roles.
+In non-directional ones, IMMARKUS still assigns a source and target, with the first selected entity as the source and the second as the target.

     ![Fig 9](update-images/04_designing-a-data-model_fig9.png)
     **Figure 9.** Defining the Relationship Name, Direction, and Description